IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 Step 2: Ovulation induction

-There are several types of medications that may be used to retain the eggs life, including:
+Several types of medications may be used to retain the eggs life, including:

 - A doctor might inject you with a drug containing follicle-stimulating hormone (FSH), luteinizing hormone (LH), or both for ovary stimulation.